hagasatoshi/js-merge-xlsx/README.md

 # js-merge-xlsx
-Minimum JavasScript-based template engine for MS-Excel. js-merge-xlsx allows you to print JavaScript values.
+Minimum JavasScript-based template engine for MS-Excel. js-merge-xlsx allows you to print JavaScript objects.

 - Available for both web browser and Node.js .
 - Bulk printing.
 It is possible to print array as 'multiple files'.